Creating a Project Timeline

 Step 5: Have group members select task assignments.
 This might be done for the entire time period or for the first couple of months, with upcoming tasks being assigned during regular meetings.

-Step 6: Refer to your timeline at your regular meetings.
+Step 6: Refer to your project timeline at your regular meetings.
 Check off tasks that have been done and note any new tasks that have arisen.
-The timeline should be flexible, with adjustments being made at each meeting.
+The project timeline should be flexible, with adjustments being made at each meeting.

 Download this file to print as a handout.